-In FY 2022, the CCC Export Credit Guarantee Program supported \$3.3 billion in exports of U.S. agricultural commodities.
-During 2022, rising global interest rates, high commodity and energy prices, supply chain issues, and the war in Ukraine all worked to create increased demand for guarantees on commercial export finance, particularly in the developing countries to which the program is targeted.
-In FY 2022, GSM-102 program use increased by 60 percent over the previous year and are at the highest level since 2012.
-The economic return ratio for FY 2022 is estimated at \$382 per dollar invested, which exceeds the targeted economic return ratio of \$200 per dollar invested.8 The exports facilitated by the program in FY 2022 helped support approximately 20,500 U.S. jobs throughout the economy.
+In FY 2023, the CCC Export Credit Guarantee Program supported \$2.9 billion in exports of U.S. agricultural commodities.7 Although GSM-102 program use decreased in FY 2023 by 10 percent over the previous year (which had the highest level since 2012), it is 24 percent higher than the program average for 2018-2022.
+The economic return ratio for FY 2023 is estimated at \$379 per dollar invested, which exceeds the targeted economic return ratio of \$200 per dollar invested.8 The exports facilitated by the program in FY 2023 helped support approximately 22,117 jobs in the U.S. economy.

-The GSM-102 Program continues to be critical in supporting sales of U.S. commodities to many markets.9 Accomplishments for FY 2022 include:
+The GSM-102 Program continues to be critical in supporting sales of U.S. commodities to many markets.
+Accomplishments for FY 2023 (Oct-Aug) include: